PartTimeJS/Blacklisted-Server-Checking/README.md

 2: Fill out `blacklist_config.json.example` in files and rename to `blacklist_config.json`.
 - The user bot token must be the bot you just created.
 Google "How to get discord user token" for how to get a user token.
 The bot token must be a bot in your server with rights to kick or ban members based on your config settings.
 - `POUND_LEVEL` in the config can either be `KICK` or `BAN`.
+- Home Servers and Home Server IDs are an array, so you can add as many as you would like.
+This bot is multi-server capable.
 - Add `%SPOOFSERVER%` anywhere in the config message to name the server the blacklisted server they have joined. **DO NOT** user this for the `Joined_My_Server_While_In_Spoof_Servers_Warning` config as they may be in multiple blasklisted servers when they join your server.

 3: Install node.js if not alread on your machine.